Freight Shipping Guidelines:

 Freight is shipped on a first come, first served basis.
 All freight items must be accompanied by an invoice for security and billing purposes.
 If an invoice is not available, or the freight consists of personal items, blank shipment information forms are available in the freight office.

 • A detailed list of the contents of the package

 For personal pallets, we recommend arriving one hour prior to the posted sailing time for the Traditional Ferry.
 Personal pallets are 36” x 48” x 36”, and the content of the pallet cannot exceed the top of the box.
 Larger items (those that cannot fit in a personal pallet) will be shipped as freight and charged accordingly.
 All freight travels on the Traditional Ferry out of Point Judith.
 The Hi-Speed Ferry does not carry freight.

 General Rules for Carry-on Baggage:

 Any item which cannot be reasonably and safely carried in hand by a passenger in a single boarding must be shipped as freight.
 The captain, security officer, or freight office staff may refuse transportation of any baggage consisting of articles which may jeopardize the safe operation of the vessel or safety of passengers.
 The State of Rhode Island Public Utilities Commission (PUC) defines baggage as: Personal luggage or baggage consists of wearing apparel, toilet articles or similar effects in actual use, necessary and appropriate for the wear, use, comfort or conveyance of the passenger for the purpose of the trip and not intended for other persons or for sale.

 Once on Board:

 Once on board, personal carriers must not obstruct passageways or interfere with passenger space, deckhand work areas, or safety equipment.
-It should not be placed near the paid freight, as it could be mistakenly mixed up.

 Preparing Freight for Shipment: